ArctosDB/documentation-wiki/_documentation/container.markdown

 ## institution_acronym

 Institution owning the container, and RLS partition.
 Containers may be accessed by users who have access to any collection within the institution, plus sufficient ``... container`` roles.

+### implicit usage

+When institution_acronym is not explicitly required, it may be inferred (_e.g._, from catalog record involvement).
+This occasionally make some tools unsuitable for cross-collection usage, and a tool with a more precise reference to containers must be selected.

 ## label